boyko11/ML-Notes/ML.md

 * What is the VC dimension of a finite hypothesys class:
 * if d = VC(H) => there are 2^d distinct hypothesys => 2^d <= |H| => d = log2(|H|)
 * A finite hypo class, or a finite VC dimension give us finite bounds, hence make things PAC learnable
-* H is PAC learnanble iff the VC dimension is finite
+* H is PAC learnable iff the VC dimension is finite

 ## Bayesian Learning